 Welcome to the team!

-Here are a few specific things we do to onboard a new employee:
+Here are 15 tips to effectively onboard a new team member.

 - We think through everything they will need to do their job and make sure we have everything ready to give to them on day one.
 Laptop, iPad, business cards, email set up, etc.